grannycart/musicforemma/MusicForEmma.md

 People like well-played music, but they *love* a catchy lyric and a good turn of phrase.
 This song, **Fairytale of NY**, is a duet with Kirsty MacColl (who sang with Talking Heads, remember?)
 Her voice is shocking.
-Particularly on the lines, "you could have been someone---well so could anyone!"
-(The producer did a trick on that part---the vocals are doubled up so they sound like more than one person singing.)
+Particularly on the lines, "you could have been someone --- well so could anyone!"
+(The producer did a trick on that part --- the vocals are doubled up so they sound like more than one person singing.)
 She died young, saving her son from being run over by a motorboat.
 Which makes that song, and that part of the song particularly, kind of sad.
 But kind of